 - You can keep track of the trains and platforms using the SBS train app

-There is no question that Engadin St Moritz Ski Resort has some of the most prestigious luxury hotels in the world like Badrutts Palace Hotel and the famous Kulm Hotel.
+No question about it St Moritz Ski Resort has some of the most prestigious 5 star hotels in the world like Badrutts Palace Hotel and the Kulm Hotel.
 However, there is also a large variety of other types of accommodation that are available from chalets, apartments and even hostels.
 There is definitely something for everyone with any type of budget.

 Hotel Nira Alpina